compscidr/old-compscidr.github.io/collections/_posts/2011-02-21-Twitter Tools-Plugin-update-for-Valid-XHTML.md

 tags: [	Fix, Plugin, Tools, Twitter, Wordpress]
 ---

 Today I noticed my site was not generating valid XHTML (for the 1.0 Strict Standard).
-I isolated some of the problems to the []"Twitter Tools" plugin for Wordpress](https://crowdfavorite.com/wordpress/).
+I isolated some of the problems to the ["Twitter Tools" plugin for Wordpress](https://crowdfavorite.com/wordpress/).
 The problem is that a couple of parameters are not passed using the correct encoding (The & character is not properly encoded).
 The changes should be made to the "```twitter-tools.php```" file.
 Here is the original source for a couple of the offending lines:

 ```
 <div class="snippet"><code><link rel="stylesheet" type="text/css" href="'.site_url('/index.php?ak_action=aktt_css&v='.AKTT_VERSION).'" />